henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Webassembly-dotnet-8-hello-world/index.md

 * `PS> cd .\bin\Debug\net8.0\wasi-wasm\AppBundle\`
 * `PS> wasmtime .\dotnet.wasm --dir . wasiconsole-hello-world`

-The option `--dir .` enables the CLI to read the files it needs.
+The option `--dir .` enables the Wasmtime CLI to read the files it needs.
 My guess the need for this might go away in a later preview, but time will tell.

 This is a little different from what's written in the generated README.md, but even after correcting the obvious mistake in the path I could not get the instructions in the generated README.md to work, so I did this instead.

+## Summary and observations

+* Using the wasiconsole template I got a simple program.
+* dotnet could build it into something that could run on the Wasmtime CLI.

+There are a couple of observations:

+1. It is not one self-contained .wasm file.
+   Rather a `dotnet.wasm` file and a bunch of dlls in a folder.
+   My guess is that dotnet.wasm is the same as used in Blazor Webassembly.
+2. It was surprisingly easy to get up and running.

 ## Going forward

-I'll either update this post as I find out more or make a follow-up post.
+I'll either update this post as I find out more or make follow-up posts.

 I'll also try to keep this post updated as more .NET 8 previews are released.